 If you do want to go the chocolate route, look for dark chocolate that is at least 70 per cent cocoa.
 That way, you’ll be giving a gift with all the health benefits of dark chocolate, but none of the added fat, sugar and calories found in milk chocolate.

 Instead of relying on the standard Tim Hortons or Starbucks gift certificates, why not look to new and unique gift certificates as a way to give someone the gift of good health?
 Try looking for a Reiki practitioner in your area and buy a gift certificate for a session.
-If you haven’t heard of Reiki (pronounced ray-key), it’s a Japanese holistic, light-touch, energy-based practice designed to enhance and accelerate the body's innate healing ability.
+If you haven’t heard of Reiki (pronounced ray-key), it’s a Japanese holistic, light-touch, energy-based practice designed to enhance and accelerate the Healthy Body’s innate healing ability.

 If that’s not up your alley, look for gift certificates to a local health food store, book store or even get passes to a fun fitness class.
 Or try contacting your local health food store about upcoming seminars and see if you can buy a pass for the person to attend a seminar of interest.